Board of Directors

 Sharon Black (term expires April 2014)

 Sharon is a senior district president for Robert Half International, the world's first and largest specialized staffing firm.
 In this role, she oversees operations for the company throughout Northern and Central California, Hawaii, Utah and Nevada.
-She first joined Robert Half International in 1994, and has more than 25 years of experience in the staffing industry.
+Joining Robert Half in 1994, she has almost 30 years of experience in the staffing industry.
 Since joining the company, she has held positions of increasing responsibility in both senior management and corporate training.
-Prior to joining Robert Half International, Sharon held high-level positions at other firms in the Bay Area, including president of a privately held staffing firm.
 She is also a committed member of the communities in which she lives and works.
-She has been a member of the Junior League of Palo Alto for over 25 and, during this time, has taken on various roles within the organization including board member.
-Sharon also oversees several major philanthropic efforts within her professional territory, including an annual holiday toy drive for the local Boys & Girls Clubs of America, for which she has collected approximately 2500 gifts for local at-risk youth since 2009.
-In addition, Sharon supports an annual suit drive for Dress for Success and similar non-profits, leading her team to collect almost 15,000 donations over the last nine years for low-income women looking to enter, or re-enter, the employment market.
-Since 2006, she has been named one of the Top 100 Most Influential Women in Business in the Bay Area by the San Francisco Business Times.
-In addition, in 2010, Sharon was named a Top Human Resources Leader by the North Bay Business Journal and one of the Top 100 Women of Influence by the Silicon Valley/San Jose Business Journal.
-Sharon graduated from San Diego State University with a Bachelor of Science degree in political science.
+Sharon has been a member of the Junior League of Palo Alto for over 25 years holding various roles within the organization including board member.
+Sharon also oversees several major philanthropic efforts within her territory, including an annual holiday toy drive for the local Boys & Girls Clubs of America, for which she has collected approximately 5000 gifts for local at-risk youth since 2008.
+In addition, Sharon supports Robert Half’s annual suit drive for Dress for Success and similar non-profits, leading her team to collect almost 20,000 donations over the last ten years for low-income women looking to enter, or re-enter, the employment market.
+The San Francisco Business Times has named her one of the Top 100 Most Influential Women in Business in the Bay Area since 2006 and in 2010, Sharon was named a Top Human Resources Leader by the North Bay Business Journal and one of the Top 100 Women of Influence by the Silicon Valley/San Jose Business Journal.
+Sharon graduated from San Diego State University.

 Jennifer was appointed to the board development committee in November 2012, between elections, to fill a vacancy.
-Jennifer Colosi is the founder of Colosi Associates, an executive search firm specializing in assignments for executive officers and senior management, with a focus on finance.
-She began her recruiting career as an executive recruiter with AI Executive, the executive recruiting arm of Accountants, Inc. She was a significant contributor to building a practice around Internal Audit during challenging economic years.
-She was a Partner with Cornell International, the executive search arm of Adecco, where she focused on national Financial Officer searches across industries.
-She launched Colosi Associates to improve client benefits: through search process efficiency improvements and service offering flexibility.
-She has successfully placed key executive roles in diverse companies..
-Most recently Colosi Associates has also placed executive human resource roles.
+Jennifer Colosi is the founder of Colosi Associates, an executive search firm specializing in assignments for executive officers and senior management, with a focus on finance and human resources.
+Before launching her own firm in 2006, she was a Partner with Cornell International, the executive search arm of Adecco, where she focused on national Financial Officer searches across industries.
 Prior to her search career, Jennifer was a CPA in the independent audit practice of Arthur Andersen.
-She has also held the positions of Chief Accounting Officer for FiNet, a public mortgage bank and interim CFO for LoanCity.com, a private mortgage bank.
-She’s also worked for Oak Industries—where she focused on corporate accounting, Securities and Exchange Commission reporting, and divisional operations accounting.
+She has also held the positions of Chief Accounting Officer for FiNet, a public mortgage bank.
+She’s also worked for Oak Industries, where she focused on Securities and Exchange Commission reporting and divisional operations accounting.
 Jennifer is a past board member of the Financial Women’s Association of San Francisco.
-She actively contributes to the success of other professional organizations such as Financial Executives International and the Institute of Internal Auditors.
+She actively contributes to the success of other professional organizations such as Financial Executives International.
 Jennifer earned a Bachelor’s Degree in Accounting and a Master’s Degree in Accounting from the University of South Florida, Tampa.
-Her most interactive, high energy, current non profit project is coaching elementary school girls to run a 5k race, for the fall 2012 season of Girls on the Run.
+Her most recent interactive, high energy, non-profit project is coaching elementary school girls to run a 5k race, for the fall 2012 season of Girls on the Run.
 After taking care of her firm’s clients, Jennifer is a casual but committed triathlete.

 Darlene Crane (term expires April 2014)

-Donna is the founder of Davidson Associates, a client retained executive search firm based in San Francisco specializing in the recruitment of highly effective leaders for forward thinking non-profits, foundations and social enterprises.
-Previously, Donna served as director of executive recruitment for The Bridgespan Group, vice president executive recruitment for Bank of America and was in the nonprofit practices of two global search firms.
+Donna is founder of Davidson Associates, a client retained executive search firm based in San Francisco specializing in the recruitment of highly effective leaders for forward thinking non-profits, foundations and social enterprises.
+Previously, Donna served as Director of Executive Recruitment for The Bridgespan Group, VP Executive Recruitment for Bank of America and was in the nonprofit practices of two global search firms.
 Donna grew up in Girl Scouting in Memphis, Tennessee, attended college in Mississippi, and earned a Master of Librarianship at the University of South Carolina.
-She moved to northern California in 1981, and embraces the lifestyle through horseback riding, travel, wine education, volunteering and mentoring.
-Donna has served on the boards of directors of several local nonprofit organizations.
+Donna moved to northern California in 1981, and embraces the lifestyle through horseback riding, travel, wine education, volunteering and mentoring.
+She has served on the boards of directors of several local nonprofit organizations.

 Mary Derner (term expires April 2014)